-For those who inject heroin, they can start to feel its effects within a few seconds after administration.
-If the drug is smoked or snorted, users won’t start feeling the drug’s rush for 10-15 minutes.
-No matter how the drug is administered, heroin’s effects on the body and mind are profound.
+For those who inject heroin, the effects can start within a few seconds after administration.
+If the drug is smoked or snorted, users won’t start feeling the drug’s effects for 10-15 minutes.
+No matter how the drug is administered, heroin’s effects on the body and mind are profound and dangerous.

 Heroin creates intense feelings of euphoria, pleasure and comfort.
 For those who use the drug, it is often described as being warm and safe.
-The first use of heroin creates the most pleasurable high, and those feeling are incredibly strong.
-Users of the drug continue to use it hoping to feel that first high.
+The first use of heroin creates the most pleasurable high.
+These feeling are incredibly strong.
+Users of the drug continue to use heroin hoping to replicate that first high.
 Unfortunately, the high they feel diminishes with continued use.

 Since the drug’s effects are felt almost immediately after administration, it is important to consider the short-term effects of heroin.
-If you have a loved one that is using the drug, you may be aware of these short-term symptoms, so you can help them find professional help.
-If you are experimenting with heroin, hopefully the information found within this article will give you the information you need to stop using the drug altogether.
+If you know a loved one that is using the drug, you may be aware of these short-term symptoms, so you can help them find professional help.
+If you are experimenting with heroin, hopefully, the information found within this article will give you the information you need to stop using heroin altogether.

-Anothershort-term effect of heroin use is slowed breathing.
+Another short-term effect of heroin use is slowed breathing.
 The drug has adverse effects on the respiratory system.
 As a result, heroin users will experience slowed, shallow, or labored breathing.
-Depending on a user’s overall health and usage of other drugs, the addition of heroincan lead to respiratory arrest, where they will stop breathing all together.
+Depending on a user’s overall health and usage of other drugs, the addition of heroin can lead to respiratory arrest, where they will stop breathing altogether.

-Very often individuals who abuse heroin and are currently on them will appear to be confused.
-It may be to the point where they are unaware of their surroundings, and if this is the case, then professional medical help should be sought immediately, but in other cases it is simply a matter of them not remembering things that you just talked about, or not remembering certain events from the near past.
-This confusion is not so much a blackout, like when an individual drinks too much, but blackout can occur as well.
+Very often, individuals who abuse heroin will appear to be confused.
+It may be to the point where they are unaware of their surroundings, and if this is the case, then professional medical help should be sought immediately.
+In other cases, it is simply a matter of them not remembering things which you just talked about, or not remembering certain events from the near past.
+This confusion is not so much a blackout, like when an individual drinks too much alcohol, but blackout can occur as well.

 One of the most prominent short term effects of opiate use is constricted pupils.
-Why this occurs is fairly complicated and involves some medical terminology, but essentially your pupils constrict when under the influence of heroin because they stimulate the parasympathetic side of the autonomic nervous system, and this control the circular muscle which regulates pupil size.
-It is often times not difficult to tell when an individual is on an opiate because they pupils will be dramatically smaller than normal, and there is nothing that an opiate addict can do to hide this.
+Why this occurs is fairly complicated and involves some medical terminology, but essentially your pupils constrict when under the influence of heroin because they stimulate the parasympathetic side of the autonomic nervous system, and this controls the circular muscle which regulates pupil size.
+It is oftentimes not difficult to tell when an individual is on an opiate because their pupils will be dramatically smaller than normal, and there is nothing that an opiate addict can do to hide this.

-Many individuals, especially those who are just beginning to use heroin will experience nausea.
+Many individuals, especially those who are just beginning to use heroin, will experience nausea.
 Some will experience nausea to the point where they actually vomit as a result, while others will simply experience an upset stomach for a while.
-This unfortunately goes away with time, but it is definitely one of the most distinct short term effects of opiate usage.
-Two of the main reasons that an individual will experience nausea while under the influence of heroin is because their body is actually reacting to the fact that an unknown and foreign substance is in the blood stream and because of the fact that heroin actually make an individual feel like they are spinning.
-Similar to when a person has alcohol poisoning and the body is attempting to rid itself of the poisonous substance, the body understands that something must be done when heroin are introduced and that is why you will feel sick.
+This goes away with time, but it is definitely one of the most distinct short term effects of opiate usage.
+Two of the main reasons that an individual will experience nausea while under the influence of heroin is because their body is actually reacting to the fact that an unknown and foreign substance is in the bloodstream and because of the fact that heroin makes an individual feel like they are spinning.
+Similar to when a person has alcohol poisoning and the body is attempting to rid itself of the poisonous substance, the body understands that something must be done when heroin is introduced to the body, causing this nausea.

-While constipation is a long term effect of opiate usage, it is also a short term effect as well.
+While constipation is a long term effect of heroin usage, it is also a short term effect as well.
 This side effect may not be experienced immediately upon usage, like some of the aforementioned symptoms, but even after a few days of using heroin an individual can begin to experience terrible constipation.
-This however is not like a normal bought of constipation that you may have experienced throughout your life, but it will actually be the total inability to pass a bowel.
-This occurs mostly because heroin slow down the bowel, creating a scenario where it is almost impossible to go to the bathroom.
-Sometimes a stool softener can help counteract this side effect, but if usage is continued for a long enough period of time, there is nothing that really can be done to undo the constipation, except discounting usage.
-Often times when an individual stops using heroin the constipation will go away, but this process can be painful and can cause other medical complications if not attended to properly.
+This, however, is not like a normal bought of constipation that you may have experienced throughout your life, but it will actually be the total inability to pass a bowel.
+This occurs mostly because heroin slows down the bowel, creating a scenario where it is almost impossible to go to the bathroom.
+Sometimes a stool softener can help counteract this side effect, but if usage is continued for a long enough period of time, there is not much that can be done to undo constipation, except discounting usage.
+Oftentimes when an individual stops using heroin, constipation will go away, but this process can be painful and can cause other medical complications if not attended to properly.

-Hopefully you will never have to experience the short term effects of opiate use, but if you have, or if you are currently experiencing them, and you think you may have an issue with addiction or dependency, then you should seek professional medical assistance as quickly as possible
+Hopefully, you will never have to experience the short term effects of heroin use, but if you have, or if you are currently experiencing them and you think you may have an issue with addiction or dependency, then you should seek professional medical assistance as quickly as possible